haydendaly/cs554-music-platform/README.md

 #### AWS EC2/ECS:

-We will use a standard ECS or EC2, general-purpose instance which will allow us to deploy our application.
+Used a standard ECS or EC2, general-purpose instance which will allow to deploy our application.

 #### Docker: